ColiverSEC/Enterprise-IAM-Lab/entra/hybrid-identity.md

     - Multiple forests
     - PTA or federation
     - Select OU filtering
     - Enable password writeback
 - Choose the option that fits your lab scenario and proceed to the next screen
-- When the wizard prepares the configuration steps, continue to **Step 4: Enable Password Hash Sync (PHS) or PTA**
+- When the wizard prepares the configuration steps, continue to **🔐 Configure Authentication Options**

 > 💡 **Tip:** Microsoft recommends installing Entra Connect on a **dedicated, domain-joined member server** rather than directly on your domain controller.
-This improves security and simplifies maintenance.
+This improves security and simplifies maintenance

 📸 **Screenshot Example:**
 `/entra/screenshots/hybrid-identity/01-install-launch.png`